Fashion firms dither over instant shopping on the catwalk

 “Our clients would be tempted to make more low-key clothing to ensure it will be sold, which would be detrimental to their creativity,” Corrigan said.

-Top couture houses from France’s Christian Dior, part of LVMH, to Italy’s Gucci, owned by Kering (PRTP.PA), have so far resisted the instant runway-to-shop model.
+Top couture houses from France’s Christian Dior, part of LVMH, to Italy’s Gucci, owned by Kering, have so far resisted the instant runway-to-shop model.
 “The fact we question the way of working is intelligent,” said Laurent Garigue, a London-based luxury textile producer.

 “(But) we have to make sure fashion doesn’t become less beautiful by organizing it in a way that makes it easier - it’s about blood, sweat and tears.”